-For most pupils that will mean getting the best A Level and/ or BTEC results that they can but I also need to ensure they have a Curriculum Vitae and the necessary life skills to make that possible.
+For most pupils that will mean getting the best exam results that they can, but I also need to ensure they have a Curriculum Vitae and the necessary life skills to make that possible.

 Every pupil will have a different path and every pupil is treated as an individual and nurtured to fulfil their potential.